By now, you may know that Pittsburgh is two-wheel friendly. And our city is becoming more and more bike-able by the day.

 The South Side Riverfront Trail is beautiful in the summer.
 A lot of people know this, so be prepared to share the riverside trail through the South Side with fellow bikers, joggers, rollerbladers, and dog-walkers.
 Starting at 9th Street Station Square and ending 5 miles later at Riverfront Park, 18th Street South Side, you can lounge on the lawn or finish with a beverage at Over the Bar on Carson Street!

 Are you ready for the big adventure?
 Well pack your saddlebags with camping gear and Clif Bars and embark on the Great Allegheny Passage (aka Gap Trail).
-You’re able to bike from the Point, connect to the Eliza Furnace or South Side Riverfront Trails, and shoot out the Steel Valley Trail.
+You’re able to bike from the Point, connect to the Eliza Furnace or South Side Riverfront Trails, and shoot out the aforementioned Steel Valley portion.
 From there, you’re on a carless and woodsy 150-mile trek to Cumberland, MD.
 The trail is an epic climb and crosses the Eastern Continental Divide.
 It’s the ultimate exercise/outdoorsy combo and a must for any bicycle enthusiast!

 Riverview Park in the Perry North neighborhood is like Frick Park in the sense that it’s got killer mountain bike trails – about 8 miles of ’em.
 They’ve also got a designated bike loop around the paved areas of the park.
 People praise Riverview for its quick hills, technical riding areas, and low-traffic.
 Apparently not many people know about the thrilling terrain just above the North Shore.
 Well…you do now.